 For example, by using the ECSS-E-ST-70-41 onboard storage and retrieval service (see clause 5.8.8 for additional information).

+Data compression

+For missions that implement data compression on-board, the compression performance and uncertainty shall be documented.

+Data compression is typically applied to payload data on-board before downlink to ground.
+The documented performance and uncertainty allows ground to predict the downlinked data volume.

 Datation and synchronization

-Timing information shall be provided in the telemetry such that onboard time and ground time can be correlated with an accuracy of <TIME_CORREL_ACCUR>.
+The space segment shall provide timing information such that the correlation on ground of the onboard time with UTC can be maintained with an accuracy better than <TIME_CORREL_ACCUR> over a period of <TIME_CORREL_PERIOD>.

-For some missions, OBT/UTC time correlation is performed autonomously onboard (e.g. using GPS).
-Nevertheless, this requirement specifies the provision of means to check this correlation function on the ground.
+The operations concept and routine ground station pass profile is relevant to this requirement.

+The spacecraft shall provide the capability for ground to set the on-board time by telecommand.

-Onboard time shall be common to all spacecraft modes, including standby and survival modes.
+Onboard time shall be monotonically increasing across all spacecraft modes, including standby and survival modes.

-For space segment modes see clause 5.6.1.
+Exceptions to this requirement may be agreed in case of need (e.g. In the case of a ground commanded OBT maintenance TC)..

-All timing information in the telemetry shall be synchronized with a single onboard reference clock.
+All on-board functionality requiring timing information shall be synchronized with a single Central Time Reference.

+1 This applies to redundant units activated in parallel to the operated ones (e.g. redundant Star Tracker for checkout, processor in Service Mode).

+2 In addition to timing provided in telemetry, time can be used in functions like time-tagging of telecommands and running of application software.

-When an application process using time synchronization has just been initialized, telemetry shall be provided to notify the ground segment that time synchronization has not yet occurred.
+When an application process using time synchronization has just been initialized, engineering telemetry shall be provided to notify the ground segment that time synchronization has not yet occurred.

-After initialization of an application process using time synchronization, telemetry shall be provided to notify the ground segment when time synchronization has been achieved.
+After initialization of an application process using time synchronization, engineering telemetry shall be provided to notify the ground segment when time synchronization has been achieved.

-For application processes using time synchronization, telemetry information shall be provided to enable the ground segment to verify synchronization.
+For application processes using time synchronization, engineering telemetry information shall be provided to enable the ground segment to verify the state of the time synchronization.

 No onboard clock shall wraparound during the mission lifetime.